 Overall, T-Mobile says it claims 31MHz of the 600MHz spectrum in North America and 50MHz in Puerto Rico.
 T-Mobile plans to purchase additional spectrum when TV stations vacate those bands and the government puts them up for auction.

 As of September of 2018, T-Mobile has established 600MHz Extended Range LTE connectivity — the backbone of its upcoming 5G service — in more than 1,254 cities and towns across 36 states in North America and Puerto Rico.
-T-Mobile previously said it will build out its actual 5G service in 30 cities during 2018, and the first customers to actually get 5G service will be located in New York, Los Angeles, Dallas and Las Vegas.
-While much of this has now happened, customers in these cities still have to wait until real 5G smartphones are released to check out the network, which is not expected to happen until sometime later in 2019.
+T-Mobile previously said it will build out its actual 5G service in 30 cities during 2018, and the first customers to actually get 5G service can do so now in parts of Atlanta, Cleveland, Dallas, Las Vegas, Los Angeles, and New York City.
+T-Mobile has also posted up the 5G coverage area maps for those cities.

-In a recent update to clarify a CNET news story, T-Mobile’s chief technology officer Neville Ray stated that the carrier still plans to launch 5G phones in the first half of 2019.
-However, phones that support T-Mobile’s 600MHz spectrum won’t be available unti the second half of 2019.
+In a recent update to clarify a CNET news story, T-Mobile’s chief technology officer Neville Ray stated that 5G phones that support T-Mobile’s 600MHz spectrum won’t be available until the second half of 2019.
 On July 11, T-Mobile announced that it had completed the first low-band 5G data session on a commercial 5G modem, using the 600MHz spectrum.
 The call was made on a test device in a T-Mobile lab, using the Qualcomm Snapdragon X55 5G modem.

 In a recent post, T-Mobile said that by 2021 its 5G network will cover almost two-thirds of the US population with speeds of at least 100Mbps.
 According to an interview with T-Mobile President and Chief Operating Officer Mike Sievert, the carrier’s goal is to offer those kinds of speeds to 90 percent of the US population by 2024.
 The average download speed for T-Mobile customers in that time frame could be even higher, at 450Mbps, according to Sievert, and some areas of the country could see download speeds as fast as 4Gbps on T-Mobile’s network.

-You can see the current coverage map here.
+You can see the current 600MHz coverage map here.